pgpglobal/staging/README.md

     * `[caption]` covers 21 posts.
 I can't say for other shortcodes without manually looking through posts.
     * `[youtube]` covers 8 posts
     * `[polldaddy]`covers 1 posts

-<a id="category-and-tag-pages"></a>
-### Category and Tag Pages

-1. I only set up Category archives, since none of the posts have Tag info and Jekyll mostly treats them the same

 [1]: docs/resources.md